 EXE's constraint solver is, more precisely, a decision procedure for bitvectors and arrays.
 Decision procedures are programs which determine the satisfiability of logical formulas that can express constraints relevant to software and hardware, and have been a mainstay of program verification for several decades.
-In the past, these decision procedures have been based on variations of Nelson and Oppen's cooperating decision procedures framework [37] for combining a collection of specialized decision procedures into a more comprehensive decision procedure capable of handling a more expressive logic than any of the specialized procedures can do individually.
+In the past, these decision procedures have been based on variations of Nelson and Oppen's cooperating decision procedures framework [Nelson and Oppen 1979] for combining a collection of specialized decision procedures into a more comprehensive decision procedure capable of handling a more expressive logic than any of the specialized procedures can do individually.

 The Nelson-Oppen approach has two downsides.
 Whenever a specialized decision procedure can infer that two expressions are equal, it must do so explicitly and communicate the equality to the other specialized decision procedures, which can be expensive.
 Worse, the framework tends to lead to a web of complex dependencies, which makes its code difficult to understand, tune, or get right.
-These problems hampered CVCL [6, 7], a state-of-the-art decision procedure that we implemented previously.
+These problems hampered CVCL [Barrett and Berezin 2004;

+Barrett et al. 2004], a state-of-the-art decision procedure that we implemented previously.

 Our CVCL travails motivated us to simplify the design of STP by exploiting the extreme improvement in SAT solvers over the last decade.
-STP forgoes Nelson-Oppen contortions, and instead preprocesses the input through the application of mathematical and logical identities, and then eagerly translates constraints into a purely propositional logical formula that it feeds to an off-the-shelf SAT solver (we use MiniSAT [21]).
-As a result, the STP implementation has four times less code than CVCL, yet often runs orders of magnitude faster.
+STP forgoes Nelson-Oppen contortions, and instead preprocesses the input through the application of mathematical and logical identities, and then eagerly translates constraints into a purely propositional logical formula that it feeds to an off-the-shelf SAT solver (we use MiniSAT [Een and Sorensson 2003]).
+As a result, the STP implementation is four times smaller than CVCL's, yet often runs orders of magnitude faster.
 STP is also more modular, because its pieces work in isolation.
 Modularity and simplicity help constraint solvers as they do everything else.
 In a sense, STP can be viewed as the result of applying the systems approach to constraint solving that has worked so well in the context of SAT: start simple, measure bottlenecks on real workloads, and tune to exactly these cases.
-STP was recently judged the co-winner of the QF\UFBV32 (32-bit bitvector) division of the SMTLIB competition [1] held as a satellite event of CAV 2006 [3].
+STP was recently judged the cowinner of the 32-bit bitvector (QF\UFBV32) division of the SMTLIB competition [SMTLIB 2006] held as a satellite event of CAV'06 [Ball and Jones 2006].

-Recently, several other decision procedures have been based on eager translation to SAT, including Saturn[45], UCLID[11], and Cogent[15].
+Recently, several other decision procedures have been based on eager translation to SAT, including Saturn [Xie and Aiken 2005], UCLID [Bryant et al. 2002], and Cogent [Cook et al. 2005].
 Saturn is a static program analysis framework that translates C operations to SAT.
 It does not directly deal with arrays, so it avoids many interesting problems and optimizations.
 UCLID implements features such as arrays and arbitrary precision integer arithmetic, but does not focus on bitvector operations.
 Cogent is perhaps the most similar in architecture and purpose to STP.
 Judging from the published descriptions of these systems, STP's focus on optimizations for arrays is unique (and uniquely important for use with EXE).
 STP also has simplifications on word-level operations that are not discussed in the description of Cogent.
-(At this time, it is difficult to do side-by-side performance comparisons because of lack of common benchmarks and input syntax; Saturn, UCLID and Cogent also didn't participate in the SMTLIB competition.)
+(At this time, it is difficult to do side-by-side performance comparisons because of lack of common benchmarks and input syntax; Saturn, UCLID, and Cogent also didn't participate in the SMTLIB competition.)

-3.1 STP primitives
+3.1 STP Primitives

-System code often treats memory as untyped bytes, and observes a single memory location in multiple ways.
-For example, by casting signed variables to unsigned, or (in the code we checked) treating an array of bytes as a network packet, inode, packet filter, etc. through pointer casting.
+Systems code often treats memory as untyped bytes, and observes a single memory location in multiple ways.
+For example, by casting signed variables to unsigned, or (in the code we checked) treating an array of bytes as a network packet, inode, packet filter, etc., through pointer casting.